jmcerrejon/misapuntesde/src/2016/03/minimal-debian-jessie-image-for-the-odroid-by-meveric.md

 ---
 id: 676
 title: Minimal Debian Jessie image for the ODROID by Meveric
+description: Minimal Debian Jessie image for the ODROID by Meveric
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2016-03-09 13:00:00